KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 ### Benchmark

 As can be seen in the accompanying jupyter notebook `DetectingFalls.ipynb`, a principal component analysis shows, that 98% variance in the data obtained by feature extraction (see section 'Data Preprocessing') is explained by the first principal component.
 Furthermore the first principal component points mainly (0.9974) in the direction of the feature `Acc_Z_var`, which is the variance of the acceleration in the z direction.
-So a classifier fitted to a training dataset consisting solely of the feature `Acc_Z_var` should have enough information to distinguish falls from ADLs.
+So a classifier fitted to a training dataset consisting solely of the feature `Acc_Z_var` should have enough information to distinguish falls from activities of daily living.
 A Gaussian Naive Bayes (GaussianNB) classifier fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
 So the GaussianNB classifier will be the benchmark model.

 ## III.
 Methodology